deepcausality-rs/papers/epistemology_effect_propagation_process/markdown/epistemology_effect_propagation_process.md

 Like a static or dynamic EPP, when the static context has been defined upfront, it determines fundamentally what determines the epistemology of what can be known through the dynamic EPP within the contextual boundaries.

 Unlike a static or dynamic EPP, an emergent EPP may or may not generate a new static context and that indeed alters the Epistemology emerging from an emerging EPP.
-And once more, the resulting outcomes of an altered emerging Epistemology cannot be determined any longer.

 **Dynamic context**

 Likewise, when an emerging EPP creates or modifies a dynamic context, the emerging Epistemology cannot be determined any longer because of the resulting co-emergence of the EPP and its context.